 This qualification is the current WHS qualification and sits at level 4 on the Australian Qualifications Framework (AQF).
 This is still the current qualification sought by industry for those who wish to have a safety role within their organisation.
 This qualification is quite generic, and covers all industry sectors.
 The code BSB41415 supersedes the previous code BSB41412, however the two qualification codes are equivalent, as they have just updated the look and feel of the units.

-This qualification will provide the knowledge for a safety officer within an organisation to explore the link between WHS structures and issues in the workplace; familiarise themselves with WHS laws, rights and duties, understand hazard identification and the effective control of hazards; critically examine the concept of risk assessment and management systems; respond to incidents and assist with implementing emergency procedures.
+This qualification will provide the knowledge for a safety advisor or WHSO within an organisation to explore the link between WHS structures and issues in the workplace; familiarise themselves with WHS laws, rights and duties, understand hazard identification and the effective control of hazards; critically examine the concept of risk assessment and management systems; respond to incidents and assist with implementing emergency procedures.

 Below this is the Certificate III in Work Health and Safety, for those new to safety, and with limited prior vocational experience.
 This is an excellent entry level, awareness course which provides hands-on skills for those considering a career in safety.

 The next level up from the Certificate IV is the Diploma of Work Health and Safety which moves the candidate out of the hands on safety duties, and into a managerial role where they are writing the safety systems, analysing safety data, and coordinating those ‘on the ground’.

 Course in Functioning as a Work Health & Safety Advisor (10312NAT)